Latest Posts

 This area in the north of Bogota has a nice suburban feel to it and is very nice to walk around.
 It is close to Unicentro shopping mall, with Exito and Carulla supermarkets nearby and it’s served by Transmilenio stop Calle 127 on Autopista.
 Santa Barbara shopping mall and the colonial area of central Usaquén are also nearby.

 I highly recommend the Usaquen flea market on Sundays.
 There’s also a general market which is open everyday, where you can buy jewelry, bags and traditional handicrafts.
 Santa Barbara is quite close to Parque El Country if you have kids or need to walk the dog.
-It’s also close to the members-only Country Club de Bogota.
+It’s also close to the exclusive members-only Country Club de Bogota.

 A cheaper alternative nearby would be El Batán neighborhood to the west of the Autopista.
 El Batán is estrato 4 and as good as Santa Barbara in terms of location.
 There are also some cheaper places in parts of Usaquén and in Bella Suiza neighborhood to the northeast.

 In years past, the TransMilenio station Calle 127 was extremely overcrowded during the morning and evening rush hours.
-I haven’t been there recently so I’m not sure if that’s changed, but previously there was often long queues along the bridge just to get into the station.
-It may be better to take an Uber or buy a bicycle and take advantage of the cycle tracks in the area.
+I haven’t been there recently so I’m not sure if that’s changed, but previously there were often long queues along the bridge just to get into the station.
+It may be better to take an Uber or buy a bicycle and take advantage of the cycle paths in the area.

 Teusaquillo and Park Way (Estrato 2-4)